Course types and considerations

 If you are ready to progress your idea for a new micro or short course the next step is to lodge a formal request.

 For micro subjects you will need to follow the usual governance approval process as for any award course or subject.
-Once approved, log a Cherwell request to the Design, Development and Review team this is done through Cherwell and will be supported by the Design, Development and Review team.
+Once approved, log a Cherwell request to the Design, Development and Review team.

 For a standalone microcredential or short course, complete a proposal, secure your required workload allocation, and get approval from your Head of School or equivalent unit head.